-As we start the new school year, seniors should start working on the college applications.
-And at the end of October, parents will need to complete financial aid forms.
-The FAFSA (Free Application for Federal Student Aid) is available on October 1 but we recommend sitting on the sidelines for at least 10 – 14 days so the Dept. of Education can work out the bugs on the new release every year.
+As we start the new school year, seniors should begin work on college applications.
+At the end of October, parents will need to complete financial aid forms.
+The FAFSA (Free Application for Federal Student Aid) is available on October 1 but we recommend sitting on the sidelines for at least 10 – 14 days so the Department of Education can work out the bugs on the new release every year.

 As I have mentioned before, this is an important process for ALL families to complete, even if you don’t expect to get any need-based financial aid.
 Merit-based money is often accessed through the need-based door.
 So while your student is busy completing admissions applications, you should be busy filing the family’s FAFSA and CSS Profile.